gloryofrobots/fixsim/README.md

 FIXSIM is an example project of FIX client and server implementations.
 It can be used in production for testing your client or server and you might find a need to add new feature or change it`s behavior.
-And FIXSIM can be used just as example for implementing acceptors and initiators
+And FIXSIM can be used just as extended example for implementing acceptors and initiators

 Configuration
 -------------